nurRiyad/nuxt-blog/content/js/hellojs.md

 ---
 title: "Title of the page"
-description: "meta description of the page"
+description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley"
 draft: false
 head: true
 author: riyad